Advance care planning is essential to ensure your end-of-life wishes are honored. You have several options regardless of where you live.

 - increased likelihood your healthcare wishes will be honored during an emergency;

 - and portability (POLST forms can follow you from institution to institution).

 Advance Care Planning for Alzheimer’s Disease or Dementia

 While Alzheimer’s and other dementias are daunting diseases to face, advance planning may help provide a small amount of control to those who need it the most.

 None of the three states with Death with Dignity laws allow individuals whose judgment or decision-making is impaired by dementia or Alzheimer’s disease to take part (people with early-stage dementia without cognitive impairment do not qualify because they do not have a terminal diagnosis).

-- Alzheimer’s Disease and Dementia Mental Health Advance Directive – Provided by End of Life Washington.
-Though the form is written for Washington residents it can serve as a way to document your wishes and guide discussions with your family.
+Our friends at End of Life Washington have developed the Alzheimer’s Disease and Dementia Mental Health Advance Directive.
+Endorsed by the Western and Central Washington State Chapter of the Alzheimer’s Association, this document allows you to outline your preferences for care across many life dimensions, including behavior management, personal and daily activities, and intimate relationships.
+Though the form is written for Washington state residents, it can serve as a way to document your wishes and guide discussions with your family.

 Comfort Care and Pain Management

 - Caring Connections is a program of the National Hospice and Palliative Care Organization (NHPCO) that provides free resources, information and motivation for actively learning about end-of-life care and options.